Dr Averil Coxhead

 Click here for more information on the first Vocab@Vic conference, December 18-20, 2013.

-Averil is a Senior Lecturer in Applied Linguistics.
+Averil is the MA Programme Director and a Senior Lecturer in Applied Linguistics.
 She teaches courses on second language learning in the BEdTESOL and the MA in Applied Linguistics/TESOL programs.
 Averil has taught in New Zealand, England, Estonia, Hungary and Romania.
+She is the current MA Programme Director.

 Click here to go to the Academic Word List website